Chess Time Controls: Which is Best Suited to You?

 Do you play for fun or do you want to improve your chess?

-If you’re playing to improve, what exactly do you want to improve?
+If you say improvement, what exactly do you want to improve?

-Answering this question honestly will help you to find out what the best time control is for you.
+Answering them honestly will help you to find out what the best time control is for you.

 Let’s discuss the most popular answers.
-First, we’ll look at scenarios where your aim is to improve.
+First, we’ll look at scenarios where your aim is to choose the best online time control to improve.
 And then at the end, we’ll talk about if you’re just playing for fun.

 If this is the reason you find yourself playing online chess, I have bad news for you.